lpietan/GenoMLizer/README.md

 ```

 #### DTVI
 Decision Tree Variable Importance Filtering on variant or gene variables.
-Breaks the input dataset into user specified number variable intermediate datasets and fits a decision tree model.
-Hyperparameter tuning and model selection are done with a 10-fold cross validation.
-If the accuacy of the top decision tree model is greater than or equal to a user specified accuracy threshold, then a permutation-based variable importance assessment is performed.
-The variables with a variable importance score greater than 0 pass the filter.
-DTVI has 8 agruments (order matters).
+It breaks the input dataset into intermediate datasets with a user-specified number of variables and fits a decision tree model.
+Hyperparameter tuning and model selection are performed with 10-fold cross-validation.
+If the accuracy of the top decision tree model is greater than or equal to a user-specified accuracy threshold, a permutation-based variable importance assessment is performed.
+The variables with a variable importance score greater than 0 pass the filter. `DTVI` has 8 arguments (order matters).
 ```

 DTVI input.csv output.csv allele_factorization ACC_threshold number_of_variables number_of_iterations seed number_of_clusters